 Mobile and Manufactured Homes in Chapter 13

-At the Sellers Law Firm, our Montgomery bankruptcy attorneys spend part of almost every day working with many debtors who have a mobile or manufactured home and want to file a Chapter 13 debt consolidation case.
-Its simple fact that many of people of Alabama live in these homes.
+At The Sellers Law Firm, our Montgomery, Selma, and Central Alabama bankruptcy attorneys spend part of almost every day working with many debtors who have a mobile or manufactured home and want to file a Chapter 13 debt consolidation case.
+It’s simple fact that many of the people of Alabama live in these homes.
 After they purchase the homes, most of the homes quickly depreciate, yet the balance owed on the note is far more than the value of the home.
 Many of these debtors have heard the term “cramdown,” but may not know exactly what it means or how it can likely benefit them in their Chapter 13 case.
 The basic legal definition of a cramdown is when a debtor files for Chapter 13 debt consolidation, and that debtor is attempting to cramdown the loan.
 The cramdown portion is when the debtor is attempting to only pay for the value of the property and not the loan amount.
 This occurs when the debtor has negative equity in the property.
 If a creditor objects to the terms of the modification, or of the cramdown, then the court will have the final say on the terms of the reorganization in the debt consolidation plan.
-The cramdown comes from the fact that the debtor has the ability to cram the loan down the throats of the creditors.
-I's not an elegant term, but it's useful and beneficial to debtors.
+The cramdown comes from the fact that the debtor can cram the loan down the throats of the creditors.
+It is not an elegant term, but it's useful and beneficial to debtors.
 It reduces the balance owed to the value of the property which secures it.
 Cramdowns can be applied to mobile or manufactured homes, automobiles, and personal property.

 At The Sellers Law Firm, we appreciate the complexities of cramdowns and are here to answer any questions that you may.
 We have four conveniently located offices in Montgomery, Selma, Greenville, and Troy.
-All consultations are always free, and we can usually see you within 24 hours.
-You can set an appointment to see one of Montgomery bankruptcy lawyers by calling 334-LAWYERS (529-9377).
-You can also use the “text us” link or Contact Form on our website.
+All consultations are always free, and we can usually meet with you within 24 hours.
+You can set an appointment to see one of Montgomery, Selma, and Central Alabama bankruptcy lawyers by calling or texting 334-LAWYERS (529-9377)).
+Our phone lines are answered 24 hours a day!
+You can also use the Contact Form on our website.
 Remember that doing nothing, changes nothing so act today!